EllaP1274/Software-Engineering-DevOps_Project/README.md

 If you delete a record just refresh the database and you will see the record is gone.

-The command to run the web app is python main.py

 This app is an IT Helpdesk System
 Students: Report technical issues with school-provided devices, such as laptops, tablets, or access to online resources.
 Teachers: Submit requests for technical support in their classrooms, such as fixing projectors, or internet issues, or setting up software.
 IT Staff: Use the system to track, manage, and resolve reported issues.
-They can prioritize, update, and mark tickets as resolved.
+They can update, and mark tickets as resolved.

 The command to run the web app is python main.py